ecastan960/simple_shell/README.md

 - Compile with gcc

-> gcc -Wall -Werror -wextra -pedantic -o
+> gcc -Wall -Werror -wextra -pedantic -o hsh

+- Execute

+> ./hsh

+## ENVIROMENT

+Simple shell was built and tasted in the Ubuntu 14.04 LTS via Vagrant in VirtualBox and compiled with GCC version 4.8.4